YuukanOO/uniformcss.com/get-started/introduction/managing-file-size.md

 ## Tailored Configuration

-**Uniform takes a more considered approach** in determining which properties should have responsive ness and pseudo variants activated by default.
+**Uniform takes a more considered approach** in determining which properties should have responsive and pseudo variants activated by default.
 For example, it makes sense for color properties such as `background-color` to change on hover, however properties such as `flex-wrap` would rarely need to.
-Also, properties such as `letter-spacing` will not need to be responsive as it would not normally change based on breakpoint.
-This type of tailored thinking helps to drastically improve file size footprint.
+Also, properties such as `letter-spacing` will not need to be responsive as it would generally not change based on breakpoint.
+This kind of tailored thinking helps to drastically improve file size footprint.

 You can of course, override the default settings and enable responsiveness, and customize variants for any CSS property.